nk2136/LEAF-Automated-Tests/end2end/README.md

 ### Screenshots

-Including screenshots within tests are highly recommended, but not currently required.
+Including screenshots within tests is highly recommended, but not currently required.
 Screenshots provide value when reviewing tests, as it can be immediately apparent in a screenshot if a test is functioning correctly.

 ## Useful commands